-Dr. Escoto is a neonatologist in the Johns Hopkins All Children’s Maternal, Fetal & Neonatal Institute.
+Dr. Escoto specializes in neonatology with the Johns Hopkins All Children’s Maternal, Fetal & Neonatal Institute.
 He also sees patients through the Bayfront Health St. Petersburg Baby Place, Johns Hopkins All Children's Hospital, St. Petersburg General Hospital and the Medical Center of Trinity.

 Dr. Escoto is a part-time instructor of pediatrics for Johns Hopkins University School of Medicine and a clinical assistant professor for University of South Florida College of Medicine.
 He was vice chair then chair of the Department of Medicine for Johns Hopkins All Children’s from 1992-96.
 Throughout his career, Dr. Escoto has focused strongly on research and teaching.
 He is director of the Neonatal Simulation Lab.
 He is also the director of the Neonatal Therapeutic Hypothermia Program.